 You will pay for the rental of the airplane (aircraft insurance and fuel included) and the training you receive from your qualified flight instructor.
 As a University Student your Tuition covers the flight instructor fees.
 Otherwise there is a $40.oo fee per hour of flight instruction.
-For aircraft rental fees visit the Fees page, if you would like a word document for your records go to our resources page, documents, and download either flight or maintenance.
+For aircraft rental fees visit the Fees page, if you would like a word document for your records go to our resources page, documents, and download the fees and schedule.

 For maintenance courses you will have to pay for a tool set, lab fees, and FAA tests.